Odawara District

 "Yeah."

-"Don't expected every teenager to be another Elder Kikuchi, Thackeray Chourou.
-Give them a chance to grow up in the church."
+“Don’t expected every teenager to be another Elder Kikuchi, Thackeray Choro.
+Give them something to belong to first.
+Give them a chance to grow up in the church.”

-The baby whimpered and Matlock was suddenly panic-stricken.
-"I think she wants to be nursed," said Sister Iwakawa.
+The baby whimpered.
+“I think she wants to be nursed,” said Sister Iwakawa.

 "Well, I think it's time we should leave," said Thackeray.
 He asked Brother Iwakawa, "Will you be at SAP?"